MorganDean464/JT67MOD-Shop/README.md

 * Peter (The junior developer of JT67MOD)
 * Mark B. (The quality assurance of JT67MOD)
 * CSO weapons from Nexon
-* Half-Life 2 weapnos from Valve
+* Half-Life 2 weapons from Valve

 ### You are not allowed to: